This article is also available in other languages:SlovenčinaEspañolDeutsch

 Day 5 – Sol de Mañana and Laguna Chalviri

-Day 6 – Laguna Kollpa, Laguna Hedionda, and Uturuncu Volcano
+Day 6 – Laguna Kollpa, Laguna Hedionda and Uturuncu volcano

-Day 7 – Drive up the Slopes of Uturuncu Volcano and Return to Uyuni
+Day 7 – Drive up the slopes of Uturuncu volcano and return to Uyuni

-Today brings an exceptional experience – we’ll take a 4×4 vehicle up one of the highest roads in Bolivia to approximately 5,620 m on the slopes of Uturuncu volcano.
-This is a unique drive with panoramic views across the entire Altiplano.
-After descending from the heights, we’ll head back to Uyuni, where dinner in the town streets and an overnight stay in a hotel await.
+Today brings a standout experience—we take 4x4s along one of the highest roads in Bolivia to roughly 5,620 m on the slopes of Uturuncu volcano.
+It’s a unique ascent with panoramic views across the Altiplano.
+After returning from altitude we head back to Uyuni for dinner out in town and a night in a hotel.

 Day 8 – Departure from Uyuni